 3. Use a moisture mask

-The Beautycounter and Cosmedix masks can be left on overnight, so they are super easy to use (and a great alternative to petroleum jelly, which can often cause breakouts when used on the face).
-The Primally Pure mask needs to be washed off before hitting the sheets.
-(Bonus of the Cleansing Balm – it is also an incredibly hydrating cleanser, so you get two uses from that one product.
-Read my full review here.)
+The Cosmedix masks can be left on overnight, so that’s super easy to use (and a great alternative to petroleum jelly, which can often cause breakouts when used on the face).
+The Colleen Rothschild and Primally Pure masks need to be washed off before hitting the sheets.

 4. Eat & Drink up!